Tinram/Database-Filler/README.md

 ## Database Requirements

-1. The script expects the database schema to exist in MySQL (`mysql -u root -p < test.sql`).
+1. The script expects the database schema to already exist in MySQL (`mysql -u root -p < test.sql`).
 2. **All table names** and **column names** in the MySQL schema **require back-ticks.**
 3. **Unique keys must be removed** from tables when using the option **'random_data' => FALSE**